-- 1. 91% felt the Posey Bed was easy to work with - 2.
-84% felt that it decreased agitation - 3.
-100% felt that the patients slept better
+- 91% of staff felt the Posey Bed was easy to work with - 84% of staff felt that it decreased agitation - 100% of staff felt that the patients slept better

-Case Study Conclusions Summary:
+Case Study Conclusion Summary:

-- 1. There were no patient falls during the study period (six months) for patients treated with the Posey Bed. - 2.
+- 1. There were no patient falls during the study period (6 months) for patients treated with the Posey Bed. - 2.
 Using the Posey Bed reduced total sitter hours by 40% during the study period, resulting in major cost savings. - 3.
-The Posey Bed was positively accepted by patients, family and staff.
+The Posey Bed was positively accepted by patients, family, and staff.

-Protocol for Using the Posey Bed
+Protocol for Using the Posey Bed:

 The Posey Bed is a product used to protect the patient from falling and potentially injuring himself or herself.
-Drawing on nursing protocols from over 600 Posey Bed users, the Posey Company recommends the following process when using the Posey Bed.
+Drawing on nursing protocols from over 600 Posey Bed Users, the Posey Company recommends the following process when using the Posey Bed.

-- Document high-risk behaviors (example: confusion). - · Obtain a medical restraint order from the physician, which shall be renewed daily. - · Perform trial releases by unzipping both nets daily per order and document; monitor closely. - · Ensure trained medical staff continue to regularly supervise the patient. - · Continue documenting the patient's behavior and interventions.
+- Document high-risk behaviors (example: confusion). - Obtain a Medical Restraint Order from the physician, which shall be renewed daily. - Perform trial releases by unzipping both nets daily per order and document; monitor closely. - Patients must continue to be regularly supervised by a trained medical staff. - Continue documenting the patient's behavior and interventions.

-Goals for Using the Posey Bed
+Goals for using the Posey Bed:

-- Provide an enclosed, protected, safe environment, which promotes freedom of movement - Ensure continuation of medical treatment and rehabilitation of the patient/resident - Maximize patient safety - · Reduce the use of physical restraints, allowing increased mobility, which will assist in preventing contractures - Provide a safe environment with decreased stimulation, which will reduce agitation - Reduce the need for medication - · Reduce the incidence of pressure sores by encouraging freedom of movement - · Reduce agitation that might be caused by using wrist or ankle restraints - Reduce the risk of pneumonia caused by immobility
+- To provide an enclosed, protected, safe environment, which promotes freedom of movement. - To ensure continuation of medical treatment and rehabilitation of the patient/resident. - To maximize patient safety. - To reduce the use of physical restraints, allowing increased mobility, which will assist in preventing contractures. - To provide a safe environment with decreased stimulation, which will reduce agitation. - To reduce the need for medication. - To reduce the incidence of pressure sores by encouraging freedom of movement. - To reduce agitation that might be caused by using wrist or ankle restraints. - To reduce the risk of pneumonia caused by immobility.